panedrone/sdm_todolist_django/README.md

 # sdm_demo_todolist_django
 Quick Demo of how to use [SQL DAL Maker](https://github.com/panedrone/sqldalmaker) + Python + Django.

-Front-end is written in Vue.js, SQLite3 is used as database.
+Front-end is written in Vue.js, SQLite3 is used as a database.

 ![demo-go.png](demo-go.png)